-With the advent of emerging drone technology, drones are no longer a reserve for the military use only but its applications have also spread far and wide.
+With the advent of emerging drone technology, drones are no longer a reserve for military use only but their applications have also spread far and wide.
 One such application that has grown immensely over time is the use of drones in aerial photography.

 In recent years, camera technology and drone technology have both become inseparable in fact the emergence of smartphones has made this convergence advance at a remarkable rate.

 As the core components for drones and cameras become extremely smaller and more powerful, it will soon be easier for drones to carry professional-grade photography equipment that is sophisticated.

 Ever since the era of photography, it has always been every photographer’s dream to capture the world from above, presenting it from a different view and from a new angle, this leads to the emergence of aerial photography.

 From history, photographers used several means of achieving this mission and it involved sending cameras up with inflated balloons, use of pigeons or even kites.
 However, in recent times, the advent of personal drones will present viewers with a new aerial perspective of the planet than ever before.

 It is important to note that at the moment only a few people are able to fly personal drones.
 But soon, this trending technology will infiltrate our skies with flying cameras and perhaps become commonplace.

 With drone photography, we can now have a new way of contextualizing objects as compared to traditional ground photography.

 With its flexibility, they let us see a wider view of our subjects such as a whole forest, not just the trees.
 With its ability to either pull back or forth, orientate at different angles, you can capture an image of a given object in its entirety and an incredible perspective.